hugogu/rt-balance/CONTRIBUTING.md

 ## Development Requirement

+### Kafka Topic Naming Convention

+* Topic name should be in the format of `{type}-{aggregation}-{purpose/usage}`.
+Known types are:
+  * `events`: Event published out for other services to consume.
+  * `commands`: Command message received from external services.
+  * `messages`: Request-Reply style messages.
+  * `changes`: For change captured by debezium.
+* '_' is used in single section with multiple words, '-' is used to separate section.
+  * For example, `event-transaction_log-pending`.
+* In cases where the naming in controlled by 3rd party libraries, other separators may be used, such as `.` or `:`.

 ### Library Usage

 * Spring family is the first choice.
 Whenever a functionality can be achieved by Spring, it should be used. ** No reinventing the wheel.**